benkaan001/linkedIn-assess/README.md

 - Simple React front-end quiz application inspired by the LinkedIn's JavaScript skill quiz questions.

+- The inspiration for the project came from the curiosity to try out Netlify deployment and Canva to create assets while practicing core React concepts.

 ## Installation

 - At the root of the directory, run `npm install` to install the dependencies highlighted in `package.json` file.

 ## Tests

+You can acccess the deployed application [here](https://dynamic-empanada-62734a.netlify.app).

 ![demo gif](https://github.com/benkaan001/linkedin-assess/blob/main/src/assets/app.gif)